B7M/PyGlide_Actions/README.md

 2. Scroll down to the "GitHub Pages" section.
 Here's where you'll configure your interactive HTML presentation:

-   - Under the "Source" section, click on the dropdown menu and select "Deploy from branch."
+   - Under the "Source" section, click the dropdown menu and select "Deploy from branch."

    - In the "Branch" dropdown menu, choose "main" and set the folder path to "/root."